 Every year many conditional permanent residents incorrectly file Form I-90.
 Conditional permanent residents should only use Form I-90 to replace a green card (i.e. lost, stolen, damaged or incorrect information).
 A conditional permanent resident should never file Form I-90 to renew a green card; this will result in a denial.

 If you became a conditional permanent resident through marriage to a U.S. citizen or permanent resident and your conditional status is expiring within the next 90 days, file Form I-751, Petition to Remove Conditions on Residence.

 If you became a conditional resident based on a financial investment in a U.S. business, file Form I-829, Petition by Entrepreneur to Remove Conditions.

 And What About These Issues?

-Filing Too Early.
 Although it’s unlikely that USCIS will deny an early green card renewal, they will most likely reject it.
 USCIS requests that applicants do not renew a green card more than 6 months prior to the expiration date on your current card.
-To learn more, read When to Renew a Green Card or use the Green Card Renewal Calculator.
+To learn more, read When to Renew Green Card or use the Green Card Renewal Calculator.

-Extensive Travel Abroad.
 Traveling abroad for more than one year at a time or spending significant amounts of time outside the U.S. over multiple trips probably won’t result in getting your green card renewal denied.
-However, it can lead to issues re-entering the country and obtaining U.S. citizenship.
+However, it can lead to green card abandonment or create an obstacle to U.S. citizenship.
 Avoid taking any trips abroad that are six months or longer.
 Learn more about becoming a U.S. citizen.

-Unpaid Taxes.
 As a U.S. citizen or immigrant working in the United States, you may be legally obligated to file an income tax return.
-Although this most likely won’t get your green card renewal denied, it will become problematic.
+Although this most likely won’t get your I-90 application denied, it will become problematic.
 You could be fined, prosecuted, and it is unlikely that you can become a U.S. citizen.
 In most cases, it can be resolved by setting up a payment plan.
 Learn more about becoming a U.S. citizen.